 Knox enjoyed daycare at GRCC, where Kennedy got a generous partial scholarship for him.
 Bringing Knox to school oftentimes meant leaving the house by 6:45 am– a long day for both as they finally headed home between 4 and 5 pm.
 After Knox went to bed, Kennedy did homework.

 Kennedy got a dental assisting job where she did her internship.
 She has been working full-time since graduation.
 Knox is four and growing up way to fast.
 They live in a two-bedroom apartment near work.

 Hope for Single Moms is so proud of Kennedy, her hard work and her parenting.
 There is no doubt on our part that she will have a successful career.

 Leslie came to Hope for Single Moms January 2017.
 She just found out she was pregnant.
 Her current job barely paid the bills.
 How could she afford a baby?

-She continued to get all A’s, took her certification test and graduated in August 2017.
-Leslie’s financial support team celebrated her achievement with a graduation dinner and gift card for new work clothes.
+Becoming a first-time parent is hard.
+But being a student parent is even harder.
+Leslie continued to get all A’s, took her certification test and graduated.
+Leslie’s Dream team of financial support celebrated her achievement with a graduation dinner and gift card for new work clothes.

 Leslie received her associate’s degree online while working and caring for Lincoln.